-Signs of depression and how I came to realize I was depressed.
+How I came to understand I was depressed.

 The onset of my depression didn’t come where you would expect it.
 It didn’t come after my father-in-law died.
 It didn’t come after the dissolution of a 15 year-long friendship.
 It didn’t come after trying to conceive with no results.
 It didn’t come after my uncle died.
 It didn’t come after the birth of either of my kids.
 It didn’t come after my dad got a blood infection in knee and almost lost his leg.
 It came in November of 2011 when comedian Patrice O’Neal died.